AntaresMugisho/PyBladeDocs/docs/cli/commands.md

 Creates a new PyBlade-powered project with the necessary initial directory structure and your preferred  framemework configuration.

 #### Usage
 ```bash
 pyblade init
 ```

+This command will prompt you to provide the following details:

+- **Project Name**: Choose a name for your project.
+- **Python Web Framework**: Choose the Python Web framework you want to use for your project.
+Only Django is supported.
+- **CSS Framework**: Choose one either Bootstrap 5 or Tailwind CSS for an automatic configuration or None if you want to manually configure it later or don't want to use a CSS Framework.
+- **Use LiveBlade**: Enable or disable Liveblade configuration, which adds additional features like real-time UI updates and dynamic components.

 #### Common Issues & Troubleshooting
 - Error: "Permission denied"